LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/displaying-chat-engagements.md

 ## How to set up inactive engagement behavior

-1. From the Campaigns page footnote, click **Inactive Engagements**.
+1. From the Campaigns page footnote, click **inactive engagements**.

 ![](/img/dis eng 10.png)